(excluding travel cost)

 Once we have received all the required documents, we will assess your application and if the first assessment is positive, we will then invite you for an interview (phone call or online).
 A decision on your admission will only be made after this interview.

-The final decision regarding admissions into our MBA IHM programme will be based on the interview results.
+The final decision regarding admissions into our MBA IHM programme will be based on the interview as well as the test results

 The MBA IHM programme starts in September 2022.